hashicorp/terraform-provider-random/docs/cdktf/typescript/resources/id.md

 # random_id (Resource)

-The resource `randomId` generates random numbers that are intended to be used as unique identifiers for other resources.
-If the output is considered sensitive, and should not be displayed in the CLI, use `randomBytes` instead.
+The resource `random_id` generates random numbers that are intended to be used as unique identifiers for other resources.
+If the output is considered sensitive, and should not be displayed in the CLI, use `random_bytes` instead.

 This resource *does* use a cryptographic random number generator in order